Please click on a category to view the definition.

 -

-Real Time Engagement
+Social/Real Time Engagement

-Communications utilizing a platform to participate in real time events in a way that inserts the brand voice into a current event, happening or dialogue.
-(Submit case study)
+Brand promotion utilizing social media channels.
+This can include utilizing a platform to participate in real time events in a way that inserts the brand voice into a current event, happening or dialogue.
+(Submit case study or actual piece)

 -